adamklec/copynet/README.md

 - tqmd (for logging)
 - spacy (for tokenization)
 - jieba (for EN&ZH mixed tokenization)
-- matplotlib (for plotting the loss and BLUE score after training)
+- matplotlib (for plotting the loss and BLEU score after training)

 The model is trained on sequence pairs.
 Create a directory to hold training files.
 Each file should have 2 lines of text.